🙏🏾 Learn how to make your journaling practice work for you and stay consistent in the process.

-- What’s something that makes you feel calm?
+- What’s something that brings you peace?

 - What memories take you to your happy place?

-- Describe a physical space you love being in?
+- Describe a physical space you love being in.

 - Fill in the blanks: I’m grateful when I feel _____ because it reminds me of _____.